Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 &nbsp;&nbsp;&nbsp; NB2_electrical_engine_sound_anomaly_detection.ipynb
 &nbsp;&nbsp;&nbsp; current_config.xml

-As you only cloned a notebook because the data of related experiment are not compatible with yours, dataset are not provided.
+**As you only cloned a notebook and not a full experiment, datasets ARE NOT provided with the notebook.**

-However if you want to run this notebook in particular, you can do the **reproduce_scenario1.md**
+However, if you want to be able to run this notebook in particular, you can refer to the [scenario 1](./reproduce_scenario1.md)

 ### End

 You can open notebooks in order to check their construction.

-The generated notebook is not executable because adapted data import steps are not generated, and more broadly they are generated as a base product for the user to work on, not as a final product.
+**The generated notebook, the one downloaded at step 13 IS NOT executable because adapted data import steps are not generated, and more broadly they are generated as a base product for the user to work on, not as a final product.**

 ### Conclusion

-So with this scenario, you have benn able to retrieve several past notebooks, and reuse one by adding a new feature in order to generate a new notebook that well suits your problem.
+So with this scenario, you have been able to retrieve several past notebooks and reuse one by adding a new feature in order to generate a new notebook that well suits your problem.
 You were also capable to clone the reused product to compare it with the new notebook.